 Source Verification

 Every expert quoted is identified by name and credentials.
-We link to original sources.
+We link to original sources wherever possible.

 Fair Representation